Bertha Bay-Sa Pan

-Bertha Bay-Sa Pan (Chinese: 潘貝思) is a Taiwanese-American director, writer and producer.
+Bertha Bay-Sa Pan (Chinese: 潘貝思) is a Taiwanese-American director, writer, and producer.

 Early life and education

-Born in New Jersey and raised in Taiwan, Pan was educated at Boston University (B.A. in film & art) and the Columbia University graduate film school receiving a masters of fine arts degree in directing, while working as a sales executive in film distribution.
-Pan's graduate thesis short film at Columbia University, entitled "Face," garnered various awards from film festivals worldwide, including the Director's Guild Award for Best Asian American Student Filmmaker and the Polo Ralph Lauren Award for Best Screenplay.
+Born in New Jersey and raised in Taiwan, Pan was educated at Boston University (B.A. in film & art) and the Columbia University graduate film school, earning a masters of fine arts degree in directing while working as a sales executive in film distribution.
+Pan's graduate thesis short film at Columbia University, entitled "Face", garnered various awards from film festivals worldwide, including the Director's Guild Award for Best Asian American Student Filmmaker and the Polo Ralph Lauren Award for Best Screenplay.